-The Dublin Core Metadata Element Set [DCMES] includes an element, Coverage , the value of which may be a reference to a place.
-If a name or geocode is used as the value for the property, then the scheme from which that value is selected determines valid values.
+The Dublin Core Metadata Element Set [DCMES] includes an element, Coverage , the value of which may be a place.
+If a name or geocode is used as the value representation for the property, then the enumeration from which that value is selected determines valid value strings.
 However, there are no simple, commonly used, notations for indicating a point using coordinates.
-Here we define DCMI Point, an encoding scheme which specifies the coordinates of the point location of a place, and describe a method for encoding DCMI Point as a profile of DCSV [DCSV].
+Here we define DCMI Point, an encoding scheme which specifies the coordinates of the point location of a place, and describe a method for encoding DCMI Point in a text string using the DCSV syntax [DCSV].
 If an identifier corresponding to an extensive region is required, then DCMI Box [BOX] is available for rectangular regions.

 The place is indicated using a point location, described using coordinates in an identified cartesian system.
 The point may correspond to some place within an extensive region, such as the areal or volumetric centroid, but we do not specify the nature of the relationship in this document, nor is such specification necessary in a DCMI resource description.